-A hub of thought leadership in innovation, the Entrepreneurship and Innovation Group brings together researchers and lecturers from across the Sauder School to develop synergies in their work and improve teaching.
+A hub of thought leadership in innovation, the Entrepreneurship and Innovation Group brings together researchers and lecturers from across the UBC Sauder School to develop synergies in their work and improve teaching.

 The group enables joint research endeavours, enhances curriculum development and hosts research seminars, talks, workshops and conferences.
 Maintaining strong connections with external stakeholders, the group builds strong bonds with corporate and academic partners.